 RVRs for 200 feet HATh were calculated using a glidepath angle of 3 degrees.

-and RCL lighting or use of an approved head-up display

-(HUD), FD (except single-pilot),
+and RCL lighting or use of an approved Head-Up Display (HUD), FD (except single-pilot),

-or AP coupled approach to DH.
+or autopilot coupled approach to DH.

 3) In 2009, FAA Order

 Category I Operations and All Category II and III Operations, provided the criteria